Hurtak/PHPAutoColor/README.md

 ##### 4.1 setColorPickingMethod($colorPickingMethod)

-This setting is optional, if you won't call this function default value will be used.
+This setting is optional, if you won't call this function, default value will be used.

 | $colorPickingMethod  | Description |
 | -------------------- | ----------- |